GluuFederation/docs-gg-prod/3.1.3/source/admin-gui.md

 ![conn](img/8_conn.png)

-Add connections by using the `+ NEW CONNECTION` button.
+Add Connections by using the `+ NEW CONNECTION` button.

 ![conn_add](img/8_conn_add.png)